 A positive or reactive HBsAg test result means the patient is infected with hepatitis B and is HBV positive therefore at risk of liver damage.
-HBV is a blood borne virus.
+Their blood can spread the virus to others.
 Further testing is needed to determine if this is a new (acute) or a long-standing (chronic) hepatitis B infection.